Week 6 The Great Pet Sale!

-English, Computing, Personal, Social and Emotional Development, Communication and Language, Understanding the World.
+English, Computing, Personal, Social and Emotional Development, Communication and Language, Understanding the World, Expressive Arts and Design.

 Did You Know?

-There are 5 welfare needs that you need to do to make sure you look after your pet properly
+There are 5 welfare needs that animals need when they are your pet?

 Can you think of a different action for each one to help you remember them?
 You could send me a short video of you doing your actions!